shinovon/newtls/README.md

 For EKA2 version, use Carbide.c++ v2.7/3.2, Symbian^3 SDK, RVCT 2.2. build mbedtls first.

-For EKA1 version, use Carbide.c++ v2.7 and S60 2nd FP3 CW SDK with bundled gcc. build bearssl first.
+For EKA1 version, use Carbide.c++ v2.7 and S60 2nd any FP CW SDK with bundled gcc (even for s80, only gt apis are used). build bearssl first.

 bld.inf uses macros, so it will automatically select suitable mmps for selected sdk.